-Today’s confection is essentially the reverse of yesterday’s post.
+Today’s confection is essentially the corollary to yesterday’s post.
 For any ambitious activity or task involving multiple bits of language, it’s common sense to make sure the students have all these language bits before they begin.
 This holds true whether the final ‘product’ is a debate, a group-work task, a role-play, free speaking discussion or a presentation.
 Any phrases which are sure to be needed in this task should be pre-taught and practised.

 Let’s talk for a moment about methodologies, and in particular the Lannister and Stark dynasties of the EFL world: namely, proponents of TBL (Task Based Learning) and PPP (Presentation, Practice, Production).
 My own tendency when writing lessons is to hope for a peaceful marriage between the two, and I also wouldn’t dispute that both methods can be effective on their own.